Blosc/python-blosc/ANNOUNCE.rst

 ==============================
-Announcing python-blosc 1.11.3
+Announcing python-blosc 1.11.4
 ==============================

 What is new?
 ============

 This is a maintenance release.
-Besides coming with the latest C-Blosc sources, there are new wheels for Python 3.13, as well as some CI fixes.
+Besides a Numpy fix, new wheels for Python 3.14 were added and the CI tools were upgraded.

 In addition to extensions, we are distributing library binaries in the wheels too.
 This way, people willing to use the C-Blosc